Tuesday, 28 November 2017

 Thus, convincing the masses to warm to it is a noble pursuit.

-Like most things, but perhaps even more so with languages, the younger this is done the better.
+Like most things, but perhaps even more so with languages, this leads to better results by getting them when they're young.
 However, Colombia's track record in this regard, especially in public schools, leaves a lot to be desired.

 This being the case, the fact that in many university courses you can't graduate without attaining a certain, usually relatively high level of English could be viewed as being a bit harsh.